rebelsky/sams-assorted-musings-reflections/curmudgeon-2021-05-19.md

 have a policy that makes half the folks on campus feel bad because they got less than the median?

+And why did I think to myself,

 > If it's that easy to lift the cap on the number of tenure-line positions, why didn't it happen under President Kington?
+[5]

 Somewhere during the meeting, we talked about the search for the new Dean.
 Perhaps it's that I'm burning out, but all I could think